hoangsonww/The-MovieVerse-Database/MovieVerse-APIs/README.md

 This file contains a test suite for the MovieVerse APIs.
 It uses the `requests` library to send HTTP requests to the API endpoints and validate the responses.
 The test suite can be run to ensure that the API is functioning as expected.

+### sample_initial_api_response.json

+A sample JSON file containing the initial response from the API.
+This file can be used to understand the structure of the API response and develop the application accordingly.

 ## Using these Files

 To utilize these files effectively, familiarity with API testing and OpenAPI specifications is recommended.
 Ensure that sensitive information in `.env` files is properly secured and not exposed in public repositories.